 I start with an idea from my life or my research, such as the color of my child’s eyes or a topographical map.
 By holding an intention for each piece, I can evaluate each choice by its trueness to the intention.
 I work in whatever material is right for the idea: paper, metal, fabric.
 I collaborate with professionals when the expertise is out of my range: GIS specialists, cartographers, psychologists, anthropologists, industrial fabricators, and writers.

 My artistic process depends on persistence, perception, and discovery.
-I may begin with quick calligraphic ink drawings that lead to a large kinetic steel sculpture.
+I may begin with atlantic drugstore quick calligraphic ink drawings that lead to a large kinetic steel sculpture.
 I connect ideas, forms, and colors to synthesize something new; I am an active agent of evolution.

 I get really excited by finding patterns: observing geometric patterns in nature like the fractals in romanesco broccoli, relating ideas in different fields of thought like Plutchik’s chart of emotions and a Tibetan mandala, or experiencing similarities in casting concrete and making waffles.